andlun57/circular-year-planner/readme.txt

 4. Calendar legend with all event types

 == Changelog ==

+= 1.0.20 - 2024-12-19 =
+* Removed load_plugin_textdomain() function call (WordPress loads translations automatically)
+* Removed load_textdomain() method and its hook

+= 1.0.19 - 2024-12-19 =
+* Changed prefix from "cyp" to "cypl" (4 characters minimum)
+* Updated all class names, constants, and option names
+* Changed post type from "cyp_event" to "cypl_event"
+* Updated REST API namespace from "cyp/v1" to "cypl/v1"

+= 1.0.18 - 2024-12-19 =
+* Fixed contributors field in readme.txt
+* Removed inline styles and scripts from settings page
+* Moved all CSS to external files using wp_enqueue_style
+* Moved all JavaScript to external files using wp_enqueue_script
+* Added proper translation support for JavaScript strings
+* All code now follows WordPress Plugin Directory guidelines

 = 1.0.15 - 2024-10-17 =
 * Dynamic ring size for 6+ event types